 This post may contain affiliate links.
 Please read our disclosure policy.

-• Bread: A large, sturdy loaf (like sourdough or French bread) works best for holding the fillings.
+• Bread: A large, sturdy loaf like sourdough or French bread works best for holding the fillings and won’t get soggy.

-• Shredded cheese: I used Mozzarella and a Mexican-blend cheese, but you could also use cheddar or Monterey Jack.
+• Shredded cheese: I used a mix of Mozzarella (for stretch) and a Mexican-blend cheese (for flavor), but you could also use cheddar or Monterey Jack.

 • Jalapeños: Fresh jalapeños diced for that spicy kick.
 Remove the seeds for a mild spice level or leave them in for some more heat.